-The Coronavirus Aid, Relief, and Economic Security (CARES) Act included $175 billion allocated for Provider Relief Fund payments to hospitals and health care practitioners.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act included $175 billion allocated for Provider Relief Fund (PRF) payments to hospitals and health care practitioners.

 Who is required to report?

 Providers that receive PRF payments exceeding $10,000 in aggregate are required to report their use of funds.
 Reporting requirements do not apply to funds received from:

 What information will recipients be required to report?

 HHS says these are the data elements that will be required for reporting:

 - Expenses Attributable to Coronavirus Not Reimbursed by Other Sources (2020 Only)

 - Additional data (including staffing metrics, change in ownership if applicable, and other assistance received)